ledgersmb/ledgersmb-docker/README.md

 # Supported tags

+- `1.8` - Preview version for the 1.8 branch
 - `1.7`, `1.7.x`, `latest` - Latest official release from 1.7 branch
 - `1.6`, `1.6.x` - Latest official release from 1.6 branch
 - `1.5`, `1.5.30` - Last official release from 1.5 branch